esr360/Kayzen.docs/README.md

 This will install all of the required submodules in a new `vendor` directory, allowing the Kayzen assets to access them to allow them to compile.

-You can now process the main project's Sass file at `assets/app.scss` using your favourite compiler.
+You can now process the main project's Sass file at `assets/app.scss` using your desired compiler.

-##### Official Kayzen Repository
+#### Official Kayzen Repository

 Alternatively, if you have purchased a license for Kayzen you are entitled to access to the private Github repository [located here](https://github.com/esr360/Kayzen), which also comes with the required submodules.
 If you do not already have access, [get in touch with us](#) to gain access.